oyssko/S2PixelOverlap/README.md

                         default=20
 ```

-The script returns a list called 'kept_product' that include all the metadata information for each valid
+The script returns a list called `kept_products` that include all the metadata information for each valid
 overlapping Sentinel 2 product.
 Downloading the products is easy, after running the script, simply run this code next:
 ```Python
    ...:for prod in kept_products: